fabrezi/spring-bootcamp/README.md

 double (64-bit): ...
 char (16-bit): This contains the ASCII (American Standard Code for Information Interchange) characters.
 This starts
                with ''.

-There are two data types: primitive types and reference types.

 Primitive types are NOT objects and are directly stored in the memory.